Northside Community Church exists to see people move closer to Jesus!

 - 46And day by day, attending the temple together and breaking bread in their homes, they received their food with glad and generous hearts, 47praising God and having favor with all the people.
 And the Lord added to their number day by day those who were being saved.
 (Acts 2:46-47)

 - We don’t want to just talk about how Jesus loves people and never show it.
 The church is the hands and feet of Jesus on this side of eternity.
 We must have hearts that break with the things that break the heart of Jesus.
 We want to be a church that helps people move closer to Jesus by having them experience the tangible love that Jesus brings.
 We want people to feel God’s love for them through our practical touch, outreaches, mission projects, and other service oriented efforts.

 - 44And all who believed were together and had all things in common.
 45And they were selling their possessions and belongings and distributing the proceeds to all, as any had need.
 (Acts 2:44-45)

 - Healthy things are supposed to grow and reproduce.
-We want to always been seeking the healthy multiplication of disciples, leaders and our church community.
+We want to always be seeking the healthy multiplication of disciples, leaders and our church community.
 For the sake of the Gospel we want to intentionally seek ways of reaching more people and seeing them move closer to Jesus.
 We cannot be complacent knowing there are souls headed to Hell.